Policies and Procedures

-- A child with a fever must have a normal temperature for 24 hours before returning to school.
+- A child with a fever must have a normal temperature for 24 hours, medication-free, before returning to school.

 - If a child is out of school due to an illness for more than five consecutive days, please provide a doctor’s note upon their return.

 - If your child is sick and absent from school, please be aware that she/he may not attend any school-based activities.

 - Please inform the office of injuries so that we can partner with you to support a comfortable school day for your child.
 Students with special medical conditions or physical injuries that impact participation in P.E. must have a note provided by their physician brought to the office indicating what the student can and cannot do.

 The lost and found cart is located in the “tunnel” area, around the corner from the office.
 Please check often for lost items.
 Those not claimed by the end of each month will be given to charity.

 Medications can only be administered if the office has a medication authorization form by a physician on file, and the details of the administration are on the original pharmacy bottle.
 A note from a parent does not suffice.
 Even over-the-counter medications such as aspirin, cold remedies, ibuprofen, etc, are considered medications and these procedures must be followed.